-Overall, Old Key West is a nice enough resort.
+Overall, Old Key West is a relaxing resort.
 The amenities are solid.
 The rooms are large and look nice.
-The grounds are pretty.
+The grounds are pretty and the environment is one of the most relaxing at Disney World.
 Unfortunately, there is just nothing that stands out about Old Key West and, compared to other Disney Resorts, that’s what hurts it when it comes to value.

 Overall Rating – 8/10